-A microchip is an integrated circuit which is used to identify a pet or other animal.
+A microchip is an integrated circuit that is used to identify a pet or other animal.
 It is a little larger than a grain of rice and has absolutely no internal power source.
-Because of this they are often called a Passive Integrated Transponder or PIT tag.
+Because of this they are referred to as a Passive Integrated Transponder or PIT tag.

 Uses and Benefits of Microchips

 The benefits offered by the use of a microchip depends on which organization is using the microchip.
 Private animal owners, for instance, receive two basic benefits from the use of a microchip: